Inside of a cardboard box

 The power of wood

 The use of wood as a building material is due to its insulating properties.
-Wood, being dense and fibrous in structure, transfers heat slowly which makes it an excellent thermal barrier during winter months when other materials like metal or plastic have the opposite effect on temperature regulation.
+Wood, being dense and fibrous in structure, transfers heat slowly, which makes it an excellent thermal barrier during winter months when other materials like metal or plastic have the opposite effect on temperature regulation.

-Corrugated cardboard also benefits from these qualities because of how thinly cut the layers are; with less space between them there’s more restriction for spreading out energy over time thus retaining warmth within the envelope that may otherwise escape through convection currents created by high-speed winds outside such structures.
+Corrugated cardboard also benefits from these qualities because of how thinly cut the layers are; with less space between them, there’s more restriction for spreading out energy over time, thus retaining warmth within the envelope that may otherwise escape through convection currents created by high-speed winds outside such structures.

 Cardboard’s ability to block heat

-Materials with a low thermal conductivity like cardboard are perfect for making insulation.
+Materials with a low thermal conductivity, like cardboard, are perfect for making insulation.
 These are used to keep heat from transferring between objects or locations.

 A good example of this is when faced with a window being broken and left without replacements on hand.